-Santa Cruz County is the Gateway to the Monterey Bay National Marine Sanctuary, has 29 miles of beaches and includes six state parks and six state beaches.
-Its quaint shops and restaurants, coupled with a multitude of cultural and recreational activities, including sailing, fishing, golf, tennis and hiking, provide a wealth of leisure activities.
+Santa Cruz County is the Gateway to the Monterey Bay National Marine Sanctuary, has 29 miles of coastline and includes numerous state parks and beaches.
+Its quaint shops and restaurants, coupled with a multitude of cultural and recreational activities, including sailing, fishing, golf, surfing, kayaking and hiking, provide a wealth of leisure activities.
 The State of California owns and maintains 42,334 acres of parks in the coastal and mountainous areas of Santa Cruz County.
 The County maintains an additional 1,400 acres of parks, and numerous parks are also found within the cities.
 Cultural amenities include the Santa Cruz County Symphony, the Cabrillo Music Festival, Shakespeare Santa Cruz, the McPherson Museum of Art and History, the University of California Performing Arts Center, and the Henry J. Mello Performing Arts Center.

 Santa Cruz County is served by the San Jose International Airport, the San Francisco International Airport, Oakland International Airport, Monterey Peninsula Airport, and the Watsonville Municipal Airport.
 Rail access is provided by Union Pacific Railroad, with a railhead at Watsonville Junction.